Disputation of Paris: Outcome

-The Disputation set in place a train of events which culminated in a burning of a great number of Jewish holy texts, on 17 June 1242.
+The Disputation set in place a chain of events which culminated in the burning of a great number of Jewish holy texts on 17 June 1242.
 "One estimate is that the 24 wagonloads included up to 10,000 volumes of Hebrew manuscripts, a startling number when one considers that the printing press did not yet exist, so that all copies of a work had to be written out by hand."
-The burning of the texts was apparently witnessed by the Maharam of Rothenburg, who wrote about the incident.
+The burning of the texts was apparently witnessed by Rabbi Meir of Rothenburg, who wrote about the incident.

-Donin's translation of statements taken from the Talmud into French changed the Christian perception about Jews.
-Christians had viewed the Jews as the followers of the Old Testament who honored the Law of Moses and the prophets, but the alleged blasphemies included among the Talmudic texts indicated that Jewish understandings of the Old Testament differed from the Christian understanding.
+Donin's translation of statements taken from the Talmud into French influenced the Christian perception of Jews.
+Christians had previously viewed Jews as the followers of the Old Testament who honored the Law of Moses and the prophets, but the alleged blasphemies included among the Talmudic texts indicated that Jewish understandings of the Old Testament differed from the Christian one.
 Louis IX stated that only skilled clerics could conduct a disputation with Jews, but that laymen should plunge a sword into those who speak ill of the Christ.

+Cultural references

+An account of the Disputation takes place at the start of André Schwarz-Bart's novel The Last of the Just.